By: Charles Molefe

 Economy and performance

-The CADDY is powered by a 1.0 TSI engine that produces 75kW and 175Nm of torque, the numbers at first seem to be insufficient, however, you will be pleasantly surprised at how briskly the vehicle accelerates.
-0-100 km/h is achieved in a claimed 12.1 seconds and has a top speed claimed to be 172 km/h.
+The CADDY is powered by a 1.0 TSI engine that produces 75kW and 175Nm of torque, the numbers at first seem to be insufficient, however, you will be pleasantly surprised at how brisk acceleration is.
+0-100 km/h is achieved in a claimed 12.1 seconds and has a top speed pegged to be to be 172 km/h.
 The powertrain is linked to a smooth 5-speed transmission that will see you slicing through the cogs with ease.
 The highlight of the performances figures are the economy, I managed to achieve a frugal figure of 6.5L/100 km which isn’t far off from the manufacturer claim of 5.6L/100km, on a full tank you will easily achieve a range of at least 650km’s, that figure can be improved depending on the driver’s right foot.

 Very often we are privileged to test a number of vehicles from several manufacturers, my tenure with products from Volkswagen has always yielded great experiences, first, the GTI, which is our favourite all-around hatch, the Caravelle, which I consider to be one of the best people carriers on the market, followed up by the Golf R which ranks as the best performance hatch we have tested to date, the Polo beats, and its funky, yet safe approach to your daily commute, the brutal AMAROK V6, the slightly toned down but capable DARK LABEL, the sales darling T-CROSS and lastly the CADDY, Public Relations manager Siyanga Madikizela once mentioned that the Volkswagen brand covers every sphere of one’s life and my experiences can certainly confirm that.